Run and write tests#

 To run the tests:

-flag makes coverage.py prints a nice report in the
+The --cov flag makes coverage.py print a nice coverage

 coverage html